App protection policies overview

 For more information about remote wipe for MDM, see Remove devices by using wipe or retire.
 For more information about selective wipe using MAM, see the Retire action and How to wipe only corporate data from apps.

-Wipe removes all user data and settings from the device by restoring the device to its factory default settings.
+Full device wipe removes all user data and settings from the device by restoring the device to its factory default settings.
 The device is removed from Intune.

-Wipe can only be achieved on devices enrolled with Intune mobile device management (MDM).
+Full device wipe, and selective wipe for MDM can only be achieved on devices enrolled with Intune mobile device management (MDM).

 Selective wipe for MDM

 See Remove devices - retire to read about removing company data.

 Selective wipe for MAM